18 Bad Money Habits That Keep You Broke (And How to Fix Them)

 Being broke isn’t just about how much you earn, it’s about what you do with it.
-You can bring in six figures and still feel like you’re treading water, or you can make a modest salary and build real wealth.
+You can make six figures and still feel constantly broke, or earn a modest salary and build real wealth.

 According to a recent survey, 61% of Americans live paycheck to paycheck, no matter their income level.
 That means most people aren’t broke because they don’t make enough, they’re broke because of what they do with what they make.